EN-DG/DG-EN-corpus/README.md

 # DG-EN-corpus
-updating created dataset for MT task
+updating Digaru-English dataset for MT task

 Please send request to gain access of the datas in this repository in apnit548@gmail.com.